 The final USTREAM peer learning seminar, co-organised by EUA and HUMANE – Heads of University Management and Administration Network in Europe, stimulated the discussion on how to close the gap between strategy formation and execution in order to achieve sustainable efficiency gains.
 The focus of the programme was on identifying critical success factors, research evidence, contemporary strategy implementation practice, and the lived experiences of participants in overcoming barriers to achieve sustainable efficiency gains in our universities.

 While many European universities are initiating strategic transformation programmes for various purposes, the research evidence consistently shows that something like 70 per cent of all transformation programmes in all sectors fail to meet their objectives.
-To address this issue, the participants in the workshop will engage in a moderated discussion of the key ingredients of strategy implementation in universities, such as effective institutional leadership (comprising both governance and management); organisational operating models and structure; and institutional culture, contributing to achieving sustainable efficiency gains.
+To address this issue, the participants in the workshop engaged in a moderated discussion of the key ingredients of strategy implementation in universities, such as effective institutional leadership (comprising both governance and management); organisational operating models and structure; and institutional culture, contributing to achieving sustainable efficiency gains.

 Efficiency leadership and governance insights from the USTREAM project

 Thomas Estermann, Director Governance, Funding and Public Policy Development, EUA

 Esa Hämäläinen, Director of Administration, University of Helsinki

 Learning lessons How to achieve change in universities

 Paul Woodgates, Head of Services to the Education Sector, PA Consulting Group